DaniLatin/Xenium-ShareJS/README.md

 ### Xenium CMS

-<a href="http://xenium.org" target="_blank">Xenium CMS</a> is an upcoming CMS and framework with some of the unseen features before.
+<a href="http://xenium.org" target="_blank">Xenium CMS</a> is an upcoming OpenSource CMS and framework with some of the unseen features before.

 These features include:
  - Collaborative real-time content editing